yohanis-ke/melindas_backpack/README.md

 ## Code Smell 3 - Bad Method Name
 Code Smell: Is there a method in Backpack that needs a better name?

 Refactoring: Pick a more meaningful name, and replace all references with the new name.
+Note: In this case, *all* references may include changing a test.

 ## Code Smell 4 - Long Method
 Code Smell: Is the `prepare` method doing too much?
 Is it too long to keep in your head all at once?